Precautionary days for Ben Zobrist boost Javy Baez playing time

 Rotation gyration

-The Cubs are using Thursday’s off day to adjust their rotation next time, moving right-hander Kyle Hendricks up to Sunday’s series finale in Boston, and pushing left-hander back to Monday’s homestand opener against the Phillies – who have struggled against lefties in the early going.
+The Cubs are using their day off to adjust their rotation next time, moving right-hander Kyle Hendricks up to the series finale Sunday in Boston and pushing left-hander Brett Anderson back to the homestand opener Monday against the Phillies, who have struggled against lefties in the early going.

 The pitching matchups this weekend: Jake Arrieta (3-0, 3.65 ERA) vs. left-hander Drew Pomeranz (1-1, 4.60) on Friday, John Lackey (1-3, 4.88) vs. knuckleballer Steven Wright (1-2, 8.66) on Saturday and Hendricks (2-1, 4.50) vs. lefty Eduardo Rodriguez (1-1, 3.12) on Sunday.